 Tips for Creating Your Attribution Model

 An attribution model is considered a bottom-up approach because it tracks marketing touch points at the individual or household level.
-An attribution model establishes the rules, that determines how to credit a marketing touch and channels along the customer buying journey to closed deals.
+An attribution model establishes the rules that determine how to credit a marketing touch and channels along the customer buying journey to closed deals.

 There is no one way to create a model.
 In the words of Sam Hurley, “there is no right or wrong attribution model — You must align your choice with your own unique strategy and data.”
-It is important to create a accurate model.
-The wrong model could give credit where it isn’t deserved and over shadow higher performing channels.
+It is important to create an accurate model.
+The wrong model could give credit where it isn’t deserved and overshadow higher-performing channels.

 Watch this video created for Software Advice to learn some of the basics for creating an attribution model.
 Avoid rushing your attribution modeling process.
 Keep in mind that your attribution model should be aligned with your customer journey map/model.

-Consider combining these two approaches to get best of both worlds.
-When you integrate attribution with mix models you will begin to distinguish incremental sales from those that might have naturally occurred. happened anyway.
-Plus you can begin to develop programs that work together to support early stage pipeline development and then more targeted programs as opportunities move further into the pipeline.
+Consider combining these two approaches to get the best of both worlds.
+When you integrate attribution with mix models, you will begin to distinguish incremental sales from those that might have naturally occurred. happened anyway.
+Plus you can begin to develop programs that work together to support early-stage pipeline development and then more targeted programs as opportunities move further into the pipeline.

 Build Your Model Muscle